7mm Remington Magnum: Use

-Another alternative cartridge that provides slightly improved ballistics over the .7mm Rem Mag, is the 7mm Weatherby Magnum, which though released to the market 18 years before, it never reached the popularity of the former, mainly because of Weatherby rifles' high price and since the barrels for Weatherby's cartrdige initially had a 1:12 twist, being too slow to stabilize heavier bullets.

 Choice of bullet and barrel length

 Bullet choice when reloading is critical, as bullet velocity at close ranges may result in less robust bullets disintegrating without providing significant penetration on especially tough game.
 Thus one would do well to use a premium bullet of some sort, for instance a bonded bullet.
 The choice of barrel length is also critical, as a 26 or 27 in barrel is commonly needed to achieve the full velocity potential of the cartridge, and a 24 in barrel should be viewed as a practical minimum.
 This is because in shorter, i.e., sporter, barrels, of approximately 22 in, the cartridge ballistics deteriorate to much the same as those achieved in a .270 Winchester, while generating more recoil and muzzle blast than the .270 Winchester.